Richard696/cpp-pointer-learn/Readme.md

 - Release the memory when is no needed
 - But it can cause memory leaks if there is error in the code
 - Watch out for memory fragmentation

+## Passing Pointers as Argument

+- This is also known as pass by reference

+## Stack and Heap

+### Stack

+- Variables created at compile time are stored in the stack.
+- The stack has a fixed zise dertermined by the computer.
+- When the variable is not longer used, the stack is released
+- Function arguments are stored pn the stack
+- return location is also stored on stack

+### Heap

+- Memory that is not used by the OS or programs is called heap
+- It will be used for dynamic variable allocation
+- The `new` keyword operator is used for dynamic memory allocation
+- This return the address of the space stored in the pointer
+- The complement is the `delete` operator.